 The Eye Hospital began in 1878 and remains the major ophthalmic hospital in NSW, located within Australia’s first hospital now known as Sydney and Sydney Eye Hospital.
 It has an admirable legacy of nursing and medical firsts to its credit, not the least of which is its Fellowship Program, initiated by its dedicated charity, Sydney Eye Hospital Foundation.
-Since the inception of the program in 1991 to 2022, the Foundation welcomed and funded more than 153 Fellows from 31 countries.
+Since the inception of the program, the Foundation welcomed and funded hundreds of Fellows from more than 30 countries.
 Many of these countries are disadvantaged, providing little or no access to advanced specialist medical training.

 The case for funding

 The increasing number of patients relying on Sydney Eye Hospital requires an injection of experienced ophthalmology Fellows into the frontline to keep pace with the ever-growing demand.